philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 Lambda prolog has [two interrelated aspects](https://www.lix.polytechnique.fr/~dale/lProlog/faq/what.html) to it, extending the horn clause structure to Harrop and allowing higher order unification.
 I'm attacking the Harrop part first (and I kind of think it's more important / interesting).

-The basic extra features that Harrop clauses offer on top of prolog is the ability to locally assert clauses into the database and the creation of fresh variables when you traverse under forall binders.
+The basic extra features that Harrop clauses offer on top of prolog is the ability to locally assert clauses into the database and the creation of fresh constant when you traverse under `pi` aka `forall` binders.

 This paper, ["A Declarative Alternative to “assert” in Logic Programming"](https://www.cs.cmu.edu/~fp/papers/ilps91.pdf), attacked kind of the same problem.
 Maybe the addition of continuations to prolog since then changes the solution space though.